dmlc/dgl/examples/pytorch/gnn_explainer/README.md

 # DGL Implementation of the GNN Explainer

-This DGL example implements the GNN model proposed in the paper [GNNExplainer: Generating Explanations for Graph Neural Networks](https://arxiv.org/abs/1903.03894).
+This DGL example implements the GNN Explainer model proposed in the paper [GNNExplainer: Generating Explanations for Graph Neural Networks](https://arxiv.org/abs/1903.03894).
 The author's codes of implementation is in [here](https://github.com/RexYing/gnn-model-explainer).

 The author's implementation is kind of experimental with unclean codes.
 So this implementation focuses on a subset of